Tejerina: Location

 This village is surrounded by territories belonging to the neighbouring villages such as Remolina, Horcadas, Prioro and Mental, a cattle house which in the older times used to be a village.

 Soon before arriving to the place, there is a little church called La ermita de Retejerina (The Chapel of Retejerina) by its inhabitants.
 This church is the annual host place of the festivities in honor to the Virgin of Retejerina, the patroness of the village, which are celebrated every weekend after August 15.
 It is said that this little religious building used to be part of a very big monastery.
 The virgin of Retejerina is deeply adorated by its inhabitants because they consider that always has answered their prayers.

 The ground of the village is the source of the Tejerina creek, which flows into Cea river, inside Prioro.
 That river flows into the provinces of León, Valladolid and Zamora, being an affluent of the Esla River.

 Although Tejerina is a very little village, there are many people living there in the summer months; specially in August, when people use to go there in order to spend their summer holidays.

 Some years ago, was built a private propriety rural house, which is rented by tourists who want to know more about the local culture and the numerous landscapes.
 Tejerina forms part of the national park of Picos de Europa, known in the whole Spain by its high ecological importance.
 In fact, the village is known by its high mountains that are usually visited, such as Piedra del agua (Waterstone) and El pico de las palabras (The peak of words), which is the highest of the region (About 1800 meters high).

 Nature

 The most interesting physical elements of the village are the mountains that surround the village apart from other interesting natural formations such as Peña Horacada: a rock with a big hole, and El gorgolón, which is a waterfall located next to the old light factory which is now restored.

 The nature of the village is formed by domestic animals such as sheep, hens, pigs, and formerly, caws (Since the 1990s, there are not caws anymore in Tejerina).

 Due to its location inside the Picos de Europa national park, the place has got a booming wildlife.
-Animals like foxes, boars, roe deers, owls, eagles and brown bears are common in the surroundings of the village and much appreciated by the nature lovers, who used to go there to see those animals.
+Animals like foxes, boars, roe deer, owls, eagles and brown bears are common in the surroundings of the village and much appreciated by the nature lovers, who used to go there to see those animals.
 Some of these animals enter sometimes inside the village and can be seen by the local people.